turbot/steampipe-plugin-slack/docs/index.md

 # Slack + Steampipe

-[Slack](https://slack.com/) s a messaging program designed specifically for the workplace.
+[Slack](https://slack.com/) is a messaging program designed specifically for the workplace.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.